Trump And The Ukraine Call — What Happened And What's Next?

 House Democrats demand more

-Meanwhile in Washington on Monday, Democrats said they were willing to issue subpoenas to get more information about the White House's talks with the leadership of Ukraine.
+Meanwhile in Washington on Monday, Democrats said they are willing to issue subpoenas to get more information about the White House's talks with the leadership of Ukraine.

 House Democratic Chairmen Eliot Engel, Adam Schiff and Elijah Cummings said their Foreign Affairs, Intelligence and Oversight committees, respectively, want documents at once from Pompeo and the State Department.